-In addition to the courses outlined above, Masters students are expected to take 4 - 8 units of Elective Classes such as additional selectives, statistics, scientific writing or other classes that provide the Masters students with additional research tools and skill sets.
+In addition to the courses outlined above, M.S. degree students are expected to take 4-8 units of Elective Classes, such as additional GGI selective courses listed above, statistics, scientific writing or other classes that provide the M.S. degree students with additional research tools and skill sets.
 Classes should be graduate level or upper division courses.
+The student's assigned GGI Graduate Advisor must approve the chosen electives.